 I won’t be the one to hurt and betray anyone.
 And you know what?
 If they ever see this post, I hope they know that I forgive them, just like I did when they hurt me the first time around.
-Because I am the bigger person and I’m learning to love myself in my body, to love myself the way I am now.”
+Because I’m learning to love myself and my body in a way that I never have, to love myself and my journey the way I am now.”

 Read more stories like this: